 If your bicycles inner tubes are with auto valves, you can get them inflated in most of the gas stations in India.
 But remember, that gas station workers most probably will say, that it’s not possible, just because their bicycles usually have different type of valves.

-In most gas stations you also will be able to get free filtered drinking water.
-Look for sign “Drinking water”!
+In most the gas stations you also will be able to get free filtered drinking water.
+Look for a sign “Drinking water”!

-At the beginning you may need to adapt to such an active and chaotic (!) traffic especially in bigger cities in India.
+At the beginning you may need to adapt to such an active and chaotic (!) traffic.
+It’s especially crazy in bigger cities in India.
 You may also be surprised, that in so many places traffic lights are just lights.
-More or less seriously people take only those which are counting down seconds.
+More or less seriously people take only those which has a counter.
 Otherwise – how can one know, how long does he need to wait there?
 And why to wait if he can go now?
 That’s how Indian logic looked for me.
 But you get used to it.

 And of course – everyone is honking!

 When planning our cycling across India trip we were planning to camp most of the time.
 But we failed.
 There in reality we saw why India so often is called as one of the worst places in the world where to camp.
 The reason is simple – people are EVERYWHERE.
-And so it’s quite impossible to find some peaceful place, where none will disturb you during the night.
+And so it’s quite impossible to find some peaceful place, where no one will come and disturb you during the night.

 But at the same time – hotels and simple shops also are EVERYWHERE.
-Hotel room mostly will mean a bed, shower (or tap and bucket) and TV.
+Cheap hotel room mostly will mean a bed, shower (or tap and bucket) and TV.
 That’s it, often there will be no WiFi.
-Of course, I’m talking about cheap hotels, with rooms costing no more than 5 – 20 USD per night.
+Of course, I’m talking about the cheapest hotels, where double room costs not more than 5 – 20 USD per night.
 But these are also the ones available more often, while cycling in India.

 Don’t hesitate and ask hotel personal, where you could put your bicycle.
-During our cycling across India journey we got offered to put bicycles also inside hotel or in private indoor courtyards.
+During our cycling across India journey we got offered to put our bicycles also inside the hotel or in private indoor courtyards.